Bubble Column vs Hurricane Column

 Yes, both sensory columns are available in an interactive version, whereby a variety of controllers can be used to; change the colour and stop/start the bubbles or beads.

+The Hurricane Column has one feature the Bubble Column doesn’t!
 If you hold your hand over the top cap of the column, it will stop the airflow.
 When you let go, the beads will WOOSH up like a volcano!
-It’s a simple but effective cause and effect interaction.
+It’s a simple but effective cause-and-effect interaction.

 We hope this short blog has helped you decide which column to buy, but please get in touch if we haven’t answered all of your questions or if you want to find out more.